Readri205/MS2_Project/README.md

         *   The **Original Wireframe Design** can be viewed here - [View](https://github.com/Readri205/MS2_Project/blob/master/assets/documents/wireframes/africa.pdf)
     *  #### Actual Site Design.
         * The developed site uses many of the concepts from the original Wireframe design.
 Variations are as follows;
-          1. The main header image was switch to the 'Africa' headed image which conveys a strong but not overwhelming 'Africa' theme;
+          1. The main header image was switch to the 'Africa' header image which conveys a strong but not overwhelming 'Africa' theme;
           1. The **'Contact Form'** was moved to its own page to **declutter** the two main pages.
 It is accessible from every page either through the main menu or from the footer;
-          1. The **Capital City** images were switch to a more dynamic and generic **carousel theme** across all the pages and placed just beneath the main header image.
-The images are strong and unique and if a desktop is left on the site the images are eye catching due to **vivid colours** and **carousel movement**;
+          1. The **Capital City** images were switch to dynamic  **carousel theme** images on all the pages and placed just beneath the main header image.
+The images are unique and vibrant.
+If a desktop is left on the site, the images are eye catching due to **vivid colours** and the **carousel movement**;
           1. The **'Information Tables'** were switched to more graphically appealing **Pie Charts** that are easy to read;
-          1. The 'Search Function' remains at the bottom of both the 'Home' and 'Country Details' pages.
+          1. The **'Search Function'** remains at the bottom of both the 'Home' and 'Country Details' pages.
-        * All the above sources were utilised in the site development except for [Google Maps](https://console.cloud.google.com/google/maps-apis/) where the following were used primarily to provide a learning experience for the developer;
+        * The above listed sources were utilised, except for [Google Maps](https://console.cloud.google.com/google/maps-apis/).
+The following were used primarily to provide a learning experience for the developer;
           1. Javascript Library - [Leaflet](https://leafletjs.com/)
           1. Imagery - [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/)
           1. Data - [OpenStreetMap](https://www.openstreetmap.org)